-It is important to consider the below mentioned limitations before using or installing this equipment.
+It is important to consider the below mentioned limitations before using or installing this equipment:-

-- The capacity of the KStrong full body harness is up to 340 lbs.
-(140 kg) hence, the combined weight (clothes, tools, shoes etc.) of a person using these harnesses should not be more than 340 lbs.
-It is important to ensure that all the components in the system are rated to a capacity which is appropriate to the application. - Free Fall: As per ANSI Z359.11 the personal fall arrest systems used with this equipment must be rigged in such a way that the free fall does not exceed 6 ft.
+- The capacity of the KStrong full body harness is up to 310 lbs.
+(140 kg) hence, the combined weight (clothes, tools, shoes etc.) of a person using these harnesses should not be more than 310 lbs.
+It is important to ensure that all the components in the system are rated to a capacity which is appropriate to the application.
+(Capacity as per ANSI 130-310 lbs. & as per OSHA 420 lbs.) - Free Fall: As per ANSI Z359.11 the personal fall arrest systems used with this equipment must be rigged in such a way that the free fall does not exceed 6 ft.
 (1.8 m).
 Restraint systems must be rigged in such a way that no vertical free fall is possible.
 Work positioning systems are required to be rigged in a way that the free fall does not exceed 2 ft.
 (0.6 m).
 Personal riding systems must be rigged so that there is no vertical free fall possible.
 Climbing systems must be rigged so that free fall is less than 18 inches (46 cm).
 Rescue systems must be rigged in such a way that there is no vertical free fall.
 Contact KStrong for any further information needed.